sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Ruble_API/Browser_Class.md

 {"title":"Browser Class","weight":"10"}

-The Browser class contains methods and properties for interacting with a browser inside Studio
+The Browser class contains methods and properties for interacting with a browser inside Studio.

 ## Usage